Giovanni Battista Albani

 Giovanni Battista Albani (died 1588) was a Roman Catholic prelate who served as Patriarch of Alexandria (1586–1588).

 Biography

-On 24 March 1586, Giovanni Battista Albani was appointed during the papacy of Pope Sixtus V as Titular Patriarch of Alexandria.
+On 24 March 1586 Albani was appointed during the papacy of Pope Sixtus V as Titular Patriarch of Alexandria.
 On 30 Mar 1586, he was consecrated bishop by Giulio Antonio Santorio, Cardinal-Priest of San Bartolomeo all'Isola, with Filippo Mocenigo, Archbishop of Nicosia, and Giuseppe Donzelli, Archbishop of Sorrento, serving as co-consecrators.
-He served as Patriarch of Alexandria until his death on 1588.
+He was Patriarch of Alexandria until his death in 1588.

 Episcopal succession

 While Patriarch, he was the principal co-consecrator of: